CPNG INVESTOR ALERT: Hagens Berman Scrutinizing Claims in Pending Coupang, Inc. (CPNG) Suit Over 33.7 Million Account Data Breach and Alleged Disclosure Delays

 Partner Reed Kathrein Investigating Statements of "Proactive Security" Against 6-Month Undetected Access by Former Employee

 SAN FRANCISCO, Jan.
-22, 2026 /PRNewswire/ --National shareholder rights firm Hagens Berman reminds investors in Coupang, Inc. (NYSE: CPNG) regarding the February 17, 2026 lead plaintiff deadline.
+26, 2026 /PRNewswire/ -- National shareholder rights firm Hagens Berman reminds investors in Coupang, Inc. (NYSE: CPNG) regarding the February 17, 2026 lead plaintiff deadline.
 Investors who purchased Coupang (CPNG) securities between May 7, 2025, and December 16, 2025, and suffered significant losses are encouraged to contact the firm.

 [CLICK HERE TO SUBMIT YOUR CPNG LOSSES]